wonas2dosgwr3/measurevaluenotmoney/README.md

 3.06
 # ***THE HOMELESS (PRICE-DESTROYING, CURRENCY SPECULATING INSTEAD) DOLLAR.
 Part 32.
 The high cost of no prices (of currency speculation).***
+## *** •NEEDLESS PROBLEMS!!! galore!!!
+Human needs (EARNING!!! money, the biggest threat to homeless dollars) ignored/avoided in favor of currency speculation.